 What I want of my doctors – in the moment before they put a hand on the door – is for them to just wonder what it is like to be sitting in that examining room as a 56-year-old man with quadriplegia and lung congestion.
 I asked Adler if this is reasonable to ask of a doctor, many of whom are required to see a new patient every 15 minutes.

 There was a long, thoughtful pause during which he was clearly frustrated.
 “We all know that empathy is essential in a healing relationship,” he said.
 “But the way medicine is practiced today, empathy is very difficult.
-First of all, when a doctor is in the room with a patient, psychologically they are also in the room with a potential malpractice attorney and a managed-care provider.
+First of all, when a doctor is in the room with a patient, psychologically they are also in the room with a potential malpractice attorney from a company like Hastings Law Firm and a managed-care provider.
 They worry about whether any given decision could result in a lawsuit, and they worry about whether they will have to justify this treatment to an unsympathetic managed-care provider.
 This drains the relationship and more than anything else interferes with empathy.”

 Adler said empathy also depends on a doctor’s personality, experience with a previous patient, or feelings about a future one.
 A doctor will be more empathic on a good day than on a bad day.

 Fair enough; doctors are only human.
 It’s unfair to ask superhuman compassion of them.

 Nevertheless, I want my doctors to know they are working with a person and not an organ system.
 I want them to just understand that the person they are working with may have anxiety and a sense of helplessness, that their patient has a life he or she is anxious to return to and a family that is worried.